gugucuquinha2/gugucuquinha2/README.md

 👋 Hi, my name is Gustavo Carneiro!

-🎮 I’m a Game UI/UX Designer, currently working at Saber Interactive.
+🎮 I’m a Senior Game UI/UX Designer, currently working at Abstraction Games.

 📫 You can reach out to me on:
   - Twitter at @gugucuquinha